Daph1986/postfly_jouw_online_drukkerij/README.md

 4. [Color-hex](https://www.color-hex.com/) was used to get the images of the colors that were used.
 5. [Grafische Groep Matthys](https://www.groepmatthys.com/) for their logo,  the images of some foil samples and the foil fan, the head office and the presses, thanks for my colleague Bart Lauwaert for providing the original photos to me and for the how to cold foil pdf.
 6. [WPJournalist](https://wpjournalist.nl/avatar-maken/) to create the avatars of the team.
-7. [Adobe Stock](https://stock.adobe.com/nl) for the images on the speicifications, file type, color, resolution (dpi image), templates, FAQ, concept, contact, quotation, register, login and forgot password page.
+7. [Adobe Stock](https://stock.adobe.com/nl) for the images on the speicifications, file type, color, resolution (dpi image), templates, FAQ, concept, contact, quotation, register, login, forgot password page and the illustrator file for the mockup image.
 These are licensed images downloaded with a paid Adobe Stock account.
 8. [Cleanpng](https://www.cleanpng.com/png-ink-cartridge-printer-toner-printing-color-drops-2337753/download-png.html) for the cmyk image of the 404 and 500 error page, text added with Adobe Illustrator.
 9. The other images on the site and the screenshots of indesign etc. are my own photos and screenshots.